This RFA closed on April 19, 2022

 Selection Process

-The Chan Zuckerberg Initiative’s core values center around people, technology, collaboration, and open science.
-We adhere to those values in both proposal selection and evaluation of progress.
+We adhere to values of people, technology, collaboration and open science in both proposal selection and evaluation of progress.

-Applications will be evaluated for their existing impact, the quality of the open source software project(s) involved, the feasibility of the proposal, the expected value of the funded work to the biomedical community, and their diversity, equity, and inclusion statement — each of which will be assessed through quantitative and qualitative factors.
-Relevant materials will be provided by the applicants and obtained by CZI from publicly available sources where possible (e.g., GitHub or other public code repositories).
+Applications will be evaluated for their existing impact, the quality of the open source software project(s) involved, the feasibility of the proposal, the expected value of the funded work to the biomedical community, and their diversity, equity, and inclusion statement.
+Each of these categories will be assessed through quantitative and qualitative factors.
+Relevant materials will be provided by the applicants and obtained by The Funders from publicly available sources where possible (e.g., GitHub or other public code repositories).

 For those applicants asked to submit a Full Application, additional quantitative metrics on software projects will be requested.
-Independent expert review will be solicited, and final decisions will be made by CZI staff in consultation with our expert advisors.
+Independent expert review will be solicited, and final decisions will be made by CZI, Wellcome and Kavli staff in consultation with our expert advisors.

 Alongside qualitative materials, expert evaluation may use metrics such as: